 Record heat waves, raging wildfires, and an active hurricane season, all intensified by human-induced climate change, dominated this summer’s headlines even in the midst of a chaotic news cycle.
-However, the excessive heat made summer 2020 one for the record book as the fourth-hottest summer in the contiguous U.S.
+However, the excessive heat made summer 2020 one for the record books as the fourth-hottest summer in the contiguous U.S..

-Summer 2020 was one of the top 10 hottest summers for 37% (452) of 1203 cities analyzed and 55 cities across the U.S. had their hottest summer on record.
+Summer 2020 was within the top 10 hottest summers for 37% (452) of 1203 cities analyzed, and 55 cities across the U.S had their hottest summer on record.
 Furthermore, from January to August 2020, local record highs outpaced record lows in most places—a hallmark of climate change as global temperatures increase.

 Excessive heat is the leading weather-related killer in the U.S., and disproportionately threatens vulnerable populations, particularly black and immigrant communities in urban areas where there is low tree coverage.
 To reduce heat risk in these neighborhoods, city planners are implementing cooling solutions, like planting trees, designing green roofs, and creating more accessible cooling stations.

 This summer, extreme weather events dominated headlines across the U.S.: Death Valley, Calif. reached a record-breaking 130℉, parts of Louisiana and Texas were rocked by Hurricane Laura’s 150 mph winds, and California burned as its 1st, 3rd, and 4th largest wildfires on record raged over the dry landscape.
 All of these events have a common contributing factor: climate change.
 Human activities are polluting the atmosphere with heat-trapping gases and causing global temperatures to rise.
 As a result, hurricanes and wildfires are becoming more intense and excessive heat more common.